 Word of warning.
 The 1.5-mile dirt road to the trailhead was extremely rough and bumpy when we visited.
 We made it to the trailhead and back in a sedan, but it was not fun.

-Featuring beautiful views of eroded badlands, the 2.5-mile one-way drive through the Twenty Mule Team Canyon is fabulous.
-The road is a dirt road listed as suitable for most vehicles.
-We did it in our sedan with no issues.
+Featuring beautiful views of eroded badlands, the 2.5-mile one-way drive through the Twenty Mule Team Canyon is extremely picturesque.

 If you only have time for one moderately long hike on your visit, make it the Golden Canyon-Gower Gulch loop trail.
 It is a popular hike, so you might want to do it early or late in the day, at which times the light will be nicer as well.